JakariyaHossain/Daffodil-International-School-privacy/privacy-policy.md

 We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Terms and Conditions on this page.

-These terms and conditions are effective as of 2023-09-12 contact information:
+These terms and conditions are effective as of 2023-09-17
-email: zakariyahossain1996@gmail.com